BjornL1/to_the_list_gd2/README.md

   - A message will promptly appear, confirming the successful renaming of the list along with the new name.
 Additionally, a "Close" button will be provided.
   - To return to the list view, simply click on the "Close" button.

-In below image an example of how list "BjornL List 1" is displayed before renaming the list.
+In the image below, there is an example of how the list "BjornL List 1" is displayed before renaming the list.

 ![header](docs/readme_images/renamelist.png)

 **Delete a list**

 A logged-in user can delete a list from the list view by following these steps: